TiVaT: A Transformer with a Single Unified Mechanism for Capturing Asynchronous Dependencies in Multivariate Time Series Forecasting: Methodology

-The decomposed components $\rmX^{Trend}$ and $\rmX^{Seasonality}$ are processed through separate sibling architectures to reduce confusion arising from the difference of long-term and short-term properties.
-The architectures consist of patching, embedding, JA attention blocks, and projector.
-We adopt patching and embedding~\citep{nie2022time,zhang2023crossformer,wang2024card,cao2023tempo} to reduce the computational burden caused by long temporal sequences and to extract local semantic information.
-When each component is patched with a patch length of $L_P$ and a stride of $S$ along the temporal axis, the input length $L_H$ is reduced to $L_N=\floor{\frac{L_H-L_P}{S}+1}$ and a new dimension corresponding to the patch length is introduced, resulting in the patched input $X_P \in \mathbb{R}^{L_N \times V \times L_P}$.
-Subsequently, we feed the patched input to an embedding layer $E:\mathbb{R}^{L_N \times V \times L_P}\rightarrow\mathbb{R}^{L_N \times V \times D}$ to make input tokens $Z\in \mathbb{R}^{L_N \times V \times D}$ for Transformer-based architecture.
-TiVaT learns the relationships among the input tokens with Transformer encoder architecture, and it outputs the predictions for trend and seasonality components through a linear layer-based projector $Proj:\mathbb{R}^{L_N \times V \times D}\rightarrow\mathbb{R}^{L_F \times V}$.
-The final prediction $\hat{\rmY}\in \mathbb{R}^{L_F \times V}$ is obtained by aggregating each prediction with an element-wise sum, as follows:
+Each architecture consist of an embedding layer, $N$ JA attention blocks, and a projection layer.
+For the embedding layer, we adopt the patch embedding method~\cite{nie2023a} to alleviate long-term dependencies and enhance local temporal information.
+When each component is divided into patches of length $L_P$ and a stride of $S$ along the temporal axis, the input length $L_H$ is reduced to $L_N=\lfloor{\frac{L_H-L_P}{S}}\rfloor+2$ and a new dimension corresponding to the patch length $L_P$ is introduced, resulting in the patched input $X_P\in \mathbb{R}^{L_N \times V \times L_P}$.
+Subsequently, Input tokens $Z\in \mathbb{R}^{L_N \times V \times D}$ are generated by feeding the patched input into a linear layer and adding the positional encoding.

-where $Enc$ and $PE$ present the Transformer encoder blocks and positional encoding, respectively.
-The projectors for each component include a flattening to extract predictions per variate.